 - Personalized insurance auto insurance quote: Surex will capture some of your basic information — either by phone or online — and then shop the market for you.
 In under ten minutes, you’ll have up to ten personalized insurance offers to choose from.

 - Customize your offers: Once you receive the online car insurance quote, you can edit your information, compare insurance companies and compare quotes to find the best overall value.

-Purchase and manage 24/7.
-Once you’ve selected a quote & reviewed the policy with your dedicated assistant, you can electronically sign documents to receive an instant proof of insurance.
-If you’d rather speak with with someone we will connect you with a Dedicated Personal Assistant to walk you through all the options and answer any questions you might have.
-Once finished, your documents will arrive in the mail and you can manage your policy 24/7 with our ‘My Surex’ login feature.
+- Purchase and manage 24/7: Once you’ve selected automobile insurance quote from and online auto insurance company and reviewed the insurance policy with your dedicated insurance broker, you can electronically sign documents to receive an instant proof of insurance.
+If you’d rather speak with someone we will connect you with a Dedicated Personal Assistant to walk you through all the options and answer any questions you might have.
+Once finished, your Ontario automobile insurance documents will arrive in the mail and you can manage your insurance policy 24/7 with our ‘My Surex’ login feature.

 Highway safety: Guelph is surrounded by a networking of highways, including Highway 401, Highway 124, Highway 6, and Highway 7.
 If you’re using any of the major arteries around the city, you need to be extra vigilant.
 Always leave yourself extra time, plan your route in advance, avoid distractions, and be ready for fast-moving traffic and challenging driving conditions.

 Student drivers: Many students live and drive in the Guelph area, whether they’re from the University of Guelph or nearby post-secondary schools in Kitchener and Waterloo.
 Always look out for young drivers and students on foot or bicycle, and give them as much space as possible.